 In another bowl, whisk the egg whites vigorously until it reaches a stiff peak.
 Be careful not to over mix the egg whites.
 If you over mix, the whites will break into this white, liquid, fluffy mess.

-Gently mix in the dry ingredients into the wet and mix only until the ingredients are incorporated.
+Gently mix in the flour and dry ingredients into the wet and mix only until the ingredients are incorporated.
 Do not over mix.

 Gently fold in the egg whites into to the waffle batter in batches.
 Do not over mix.
 It is all right for the egg whites to not completely lose itself in the batter.
 If you mix the eggs for too long, the air in the egg whites will disappear and the whole purpose of separating the yolk from the whites would have been for nothing.
 This is a very important step.
 You may fold in the Belgian pearl sugar if you have.